-So in most of the U.S., a jumbo loan in 2022 is any mortgage for more than $647,200.
-But in high-cost areas, the cutoff for a jumbo loan is somewhat above that.
+For 2023, jumbo loans are any mortgage over $726,200 for a one-unit property.
+In 2024, the baseline conforming loan limit is $766,550, and the ceiling limit is $1,149,825 in high-cost areas.
 You can check the loan size that qualifies as a jumbo loan for any county using this map from the FHFA.

 An obvious difference between jumbo loans and conforming loans is their size.
 A jumbo loan is going to be bigger than a conforming loan in any particular county.

 But there are other differences, too.
 Here's how these two types of mortgages compare:

 Conforming loans can't be larger than the conforming loan limit set by the FHFA, and they have to follow a set of rules from Fannie Mae and Freddie Mac.
 These rules set minimum down payment and eligibility requirements, and they regulate the features of the loan.

 For instance, a conforming loan has to be fully amortizing, meaning that payments cover both interest and principal and that the balance goes down as you pay off the loan.

 Jumbo loans, on the other hand, don't have to follow these rules.
 Instead, lenders decide for themselves what loan features to offer and which borrowers are eligible, and they might offer things that wouldn't be possible for a conforming loan.
 For example, a jumbo loan could be an adjustable-rate mortgage (ARM) with interest-only payments that don't bring down the loan's principal, followed by a balloon payment that requires you to pay a large amount all at once.